U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in New Mexico

 New Mexico Missions Main Page

 New Mexico has some beautiful examples of Spanish architecture, including Missions.
 Several Texas Missions moved to that state from New Mexico.
 The Missions of New Mexico predate those of California.
-There were about 30 Missions in New Mexico, many survive as churches.
+There were about 30 or 40 Missions in New Mexico, many survive as churches.
 Most were along or near the Rio Gradnd Valley.

 In 2023, I drove through New Mexico on my return from Texas, where I saw many Mission related sites.
 I visited seven Mission related sites in New Mexico and am almost ready to start working on those photos.
 I may visit New Mexico later this year and hope to visit a few more Mission sites north and west of Santa Fe.